DeNepo/welcome-to-js/4-developing-programs/5-writing-programs/README.md

 //  Data In:      a string or null
 //  Data After:   the first string the user submits

+/* get some text from the user it can be anything as long as it's a string should use `prompt` -> string or null and a while loop I think?
+*/
 // input <- ''
 // WHILE: input === null
 //   input <- prompt('enter something')